tillitis/tkey-ssh-agent/README.md

 This client app is a complete, alternative SSH agent with practical use.
 The needed signer device app binary gets built into the tkey-ssh-agent, which will load it onto USB stick when started.

-Like the other client apps, tkey-ssh-agent tries to auto-detect serial ports of TKey USB sticks.
-If more than one is found, or if you're running on QEMU, then you'll need to use the `--port` flag.
-An example of that:
+`tkey-ssh-agent` tries to auto-detect the TKey.
+If more than one is found, or if you're running on QEMU, then you'll need to use the `--port` flag:

 ```
 $ ./tkey-ssh-agent -a ./agent.sock --port /dev/pts/1